nehatkr/DevHive-Backend/README.md

 -now start sending the dynamic data of the user frome the api -we are start using the body of the api
 -created get, post,delete,patch api
+-created a custom validator in the schema
+-I dont want to updated my email id so I need to do some api lavel validation also -Added data sanitization